MicrosoftDocs/azure-docs/articles/azure-functions/functions-bindings-kafka.md

 Invoke Azure Functions and write values out to [Apache Kafka](https://kafka.apache.org/) event streams.

 > [!IMPORTANT]
-> Kafka bindings are only available for Azure Functions on the [Premium Plan](functions-premium-plan.md) an on Kubernetes where scaling is handed by KEDA.
+> Kafka bindings are only available for Azure Functions on the [Premium Plan](functions-premium-plan.md) and on Kubernetes, where scaling is handed by [KEDA](functions-kubernetes-keda.md).

 | Action | Type |
 |---------|---------|